Fact-Checking for Documentary Filmmakers in the Age of AI

 What Is A Credible Source?

 Well, that depends on what kind of information you're gathering.
-An eye witness to an event is a credible source to help piece together what happened at that event, but an eye witness is not necessary a credible source for providing context on why that event occurred.
+An eye witness to an event is a credible source to help piece together what happened at that event, but an eye witness is not necessarily a credible source for providing context on why that event occurred.

 Or what about medical information.
 Is a study on 10 people by a company who profits from the study results credible?
 Probably not.
 What about a government study over a time period of 20 years with 100,000 people and no profit motives.
 Maybe that one's more credible?
 The only way to know is to check with multiple people who are experts in their field and have no connection with your other sources.